 Date Discovered October 13, 2015

-Description Microsoft SharePoint is prone to a remote information-disclosure vulnerability.
+Description Microsoft VBScript and JScript are prone to a security-bypass vulnerability.

 Updates are available.
 Please see the references or vendor advisory for more information.

 Permission to redistribute this alert electronically is granted as long as it is not edited in any way unless authorized by Symantec Security Response.
 Reprinting the whole or part of this alert in any medium other than electronically requires permission from firstname.lastname@example.org